Dubai Miracle Garden: Agreement with Disney

 As part of a licensing deal between the Dubai Miracle Garden and The Walt Disney Company, a topiary of Mickey Mouse was unveiled in February 2018.
 Flower structures of Minnie Mouse, Goofy, Pluto, Daisy Duck, Donald Duck, and Huey, Dewey, and Louie were installed later that year.

 Guinness World Records

-The Dubai Miracle garden has achieved three Guinness World Records.
+The garden has currently achieved three Guinness World Records.
 In 2013, it was declared as the world's largest vertical garden.
-Currently an Airbus A380 flower structure in the garden is listed by Guinness World Records as the biggest flower structure in the world.
+Currently an Airbus A380 flower structure in the garden spread over more than 500,000 fresh flowers and live plants is listed by Guinness World Records as the biggest flower structure in the world.
 The 18 m topiary of Mickey Mouse, which weighs almost 35 tonnes, is the tallest topiary supported sculpture in the world.
+The garden has another record that is, 'The longest flower wall in the world' which is almost one kilometre long and is adorned with almost 22 million flowers.